hyperhq/docs.hypercontainer.io/get_started/install.md

 ### Requirements

-- QEMU 2.0 or higher
+- QEMU 2.0 or later
-- Docker 1.5 or higher
+- Docker 1.5 or later

 ### Setup